Western Zone Obesity Network · Patient Guide

 Potential benefits

-• High blood pressure: often improves or resolves
+• High blood pressure – often improves or goes away completely

 ComplicationHow often